 The other part of the lounge is full of seating.
 Our sofa and chair and the children’s armchairs, all around our Ikea button rug with good views of the TV!
 I love our shelves either side of the chimney breast and they house our huge movie collection.
 Our fireplace now feels finished off with our mantel clock and mirror.

 I have been picking up bits and pieces for the room for some time now.
 A couple of vases for the window ledge.
-I bought A&T letters to match the D&D that Hubby and I have had for years.
+I bought A&T letters to match the D&D that Dave and I have had for years.
 We bought new curtains.
 We kept Little Man and LP’s hand and foot prints where they have always hung by the window.

 I have also been collecting new cushions over the past few months.
 We put up lots of photos in frames as I unboxed them after the building work.
 I’m going to be making a photo wall above our sofa in the coming months.
 I know a few of those photos will be rehomed in shiny new frames on the wall.